On February 7, 1970, Northampton Town goalkeeper Kim Book took to the field for what should have been the best day of his football career.

 Despite Best’s genius, United finished eighth in Division One that season and were knocked out of both cup competitions at the semi-final stage, losing to City in the League Cup and Leeds United in the FA Cup.

 Though Best’s discipline issues were becoming more of a concern for United, his stardom continued to rise.
-His performance at Northampton earned the forward a an invitation to 10 Downing Street from Prime Minister Harold Wilson, who was something of a fanboy.
+His performance at Northampton earned the forward an invitation to 10 Downing Street from Prime Minister Harold Wilson, who was something of a fanboy.

 Even the crushed Cobblers considered it an honour to have been schooled by Best, as Felton later admitted: “We were up against a genius that day.
 We were lucky to have been there.”